AdirRahamim/CLAF/README.md

 ## Requirements

-Tested with the foloowing packages:
+Tested with the following packages:
 - python 3.9
 - torch 1.9
 - torchvision 0.10